matchy123/Phase4Week1codeChallenge/README.md

 Returns details of a specific power if it exists.
 Otherwise, returns an error message with an appropriate HTTP status code.

-### PATCH `/powers/:id`

-Updates an existing power's description if the power exists and the new description passes validations.
-Returns the updated power or an error message as appropriate.

 ### POST `/hero_powers`

 Creates a new association between a hero and a power with specified strength.
 Returns details of the associated hero if successful, or an error message if not.

-## Deployment

-This project is set up for local development.
-For deployment, configure the Flask app for production with a WSGI server like Gunicorn and serve the React app from a static file server or integrate with Flask.

 ## Testing and Development

 The project includes tests for backend functionality.
-During development, use these tests, the React frontend, or tools like Postman to interact with and test the API.
+During development, use these tests, the React frontend, and test the API.

 Remember, the focus is on completing the Flask API according to the specifications; the React frontend is provided for testing purposes and does not require modifications.